getludic/ludic/docs/index.md

 )
 ```

 This structure can be type-checked thanks to Python's rich type system.
+Additionally, this `Table` component could have **dynamic properties** like sorting or even modification of data on the server.

 ## Quick Example